Consistency training III: An engineer's guide to the literature

 Exemplar.
 Early modern work that parented the following work in instance discrimination.
 Contrastive consistency training using a monster softmax, one output for each seed image in the dataset.

-massive softmax, Wu et al Unsupervised Feature Learning via Non-Parametric Instance Discrimination (2018)
+Unsupervised Feature Learning via Non-Parametric Instance Discrimination

 ———————–